CyrusNajmabadi/lang-design/CollectionLiterals.md

 ## Unsupported Scenarios
 [unsupported-scenarios]: #unsupported-scenarios

 While collection literals can be used for many scenarios, there are a few that they are not capable of replacing.
-This includes:
+These include:

 * Multi-dimensional arrays (e.g. `new int[5, 10] { ... }`).
 There is no facility to include the dimensions, and all literals are either linear or map structures only.